apache/incubator-graphar/README.md

 For running the BI execution benchmarking, please:

-- First, build and install the GraphScope project.
+- First, build and install the GraphScope project with GraphAr integration.
 - Then, deploy the GIE (GraphScope Interactive Engine) following the instructions in the [documentation](https://graphscope.io/docs/interactive_engine/deployment).
 - Finally, run the generic benchmark tool for GIE, following the steps outlined in the [documentation](https://5165d22e.graphscope-docs-preview.pages.dev/interactive_engine/benchmark_tool).